Skip to main content

 Can I use Docker for this setup?

 Yes.
-For the documented NemoClaw installer path, Docker must be installed and running before onboarding.
+For the documented NemoClaw installer path, Docker must be available before onboarding starts; on supported Linux, the installer can prepare Docker or guide you through Docker access.
 Treat Docker as part of the required NemoClaw/OpenShell stack unless the official documentation for your selected path says otherwise.

 Is Virtarix operating NemoClaw for me?